evidentsystems/converge/README.md

 ## Status

-> :warning: Converge is pre-alpha quality software.
-Its API and implementation are changing rapidly.
+> :warning: Converge is beta quality software.
+Its API and implementation may change.
 Use at your own risk!

 Evident Systems is using Converge in [oNote](https://onote.com) to support real-time and async/repository-based collaboration.